zedtaha/ivprobit-1.0/paper/paper.md

 Many econometrics study are focused in various kinds of misspecification in the limited-dependent variable models such as correlation between regressors and error term which produce inconsistent results.
-To avoid this problem we apply the instrumental variable method in which we use the correlated variables as instruments.
-A two-stage method are used by some authors [@blundell2004endogeneity] to fit the probit model but it produce non efficient result.
+To avoid this problem, authors applied the instrumental variable method in which they use the correlated variables as instruments.
+Nevertheless, a two-stage method are used by some authors [@blundell2004endogeneity] to fit the probit model but it produce non efficient result.

-However, [@newey1987efficient] expose an efficient way to estimate limited-dependent variable model by using the Amemiya's Generalized Least Squares estimators [@Amemiya1978].
-The idea is to include in the two-stage model a continuous endogenous regressor.
-This method is used when the MLE fail to estimate the model.
+However, [@newey1987efficient] expose an efficient way to estimate limited-dependent variable model by using the Amemiya's Generalized Least Squares estimators (AGLS) [@Amemiya1978].
+Likewise, in the ivprobit package we use the AGLS method and we include in the two-stage model a continuous endogenous regressor.
+This method is used when the maximum likelihood method (MLE) fail to estimate the model.

 [ivprobit CRAN](https://cran.r-project.org/web/packages/ivprobit/index.html)